 Rev 1:10-11 We read και ηκουσα οπισω μου φωνην μεγαλην ως σαλπιγγνος λεγουσης "and I heard behind me a loud sound as that of a trumpet declaring".
-When reading here the word "trumpet", we should not think about a modern trumpet, but rather about the very loud trumpet (shofar) sound that was heard when the Lord came down on Mount Sinai in the sight of the people of Israel.
-Just as the loud trumpet sound at Mount Sinai announced the presence of the Lord, so also here in Rev 1:10-11 the trumpet sound announced his presence.
+The voice of the Lord is also compared to the roar of many waters in Rev 1:15.
+So in a certain sense the words had a trumpet-like sound, and in a certain sense they sounded like the roar of many waters.
+When reading the word "trumpet" in Rev 1:10, we should not think about a modern trumpet, but rather about the very loud trumpet (shofar) sound that was heard when the Lord came down on Mount Sinai in the sight of the people of Israel.
+Just as the loud trumpet sound at Mount Sinai announced the presence of the Lord, so also here in Rev 1:10-11 the trumpet-like sound of the words announced his presence.
 Note the parallel between φωνην μεγαλην ως σαλπιγγνος "a loud sound as that of a trumpet" in this verse and φωνη της σαλπιγγος ηχει μεγα "a trumpet sound was sounding loudly" in the LXX translation of Ex 19:16, which corresponds in Hebrew to קל שפר חזק מאד.
 Outside of Ex 19, there are no other Old Testament passages speaking about a loud trumpet sound.
-Returning to Rev 1:10-11, let us note that the loud trumpet sound was not only announcing the presence of the Lord, but it also declared its reason.
-This was no ordinary trumpet sound, for the sound involved words.
-The participle λεγουσης "saying" refers to σαλπιγγος "of a trumpet", not to φωνην "sound, voice".
+In Rev 1:11, the participle λεγουσης "saying" refers to σαλπιγγος "of a trumpet", not to φωνην "sound, voice".
 Indeed, while λεγουσης agrees in case, gender, and number with σαλπιγγος, it does not agree in case with φωνην.
-Thus, the sound of the spoken words was as if a trumpet were speaking, that is, as if coming out from a trumpet.
-Note also in Rev 4:1 η φωνη η πρωτη ην ηκουσα ως σαλπιγγος λαλουσης μετ εμου "the first voice that I heard as that of a trumpet speaking with me".
+Thus, in a certain sense, the sound of the spoken words was as if a trumpet were speaking, as if the words were coming out from a trumpet.
+Note also in Rev 4:1 η φωνη η πρωτη ην ηκουσα ως σαλπιγγος λαλουσης μετ εμου "the first voice that I heard as that of a trumpet speaking to me".
 Here, once again, λαλουσης "speaking" agrees with σαλπιγγος "trumpet", not with φωνη "voice, sound".
 Note that Rev 1:10-11 and Rev 4:1 are the only places in which this sound as from a trumpet is mentioned.
 In both cases it appears at the beginning of a prophetic vision.

 Rev 1:12 βλεπειν την φωνην "to see the voice" could be interpreted as follows.
 Elsewhere in the Scripture we read about the people of Israel seeing the sound of the trumpet in Ex 20:18, in the context of the Lord coming down on Mount Sinai.
 We can imagine that the sound was so loud that the people not only heard it with their ears, but also perceived it in other ways.
 They saw it as they saw its effects.
 For example, they could have felt the ground vibrate, or they could have seen what the loud sound was doing to Mount Sinai, which was trembling greatly (Ex 19:18).
 We could also consider verses such as Ps 29:5,8, Joe 3:16 (4:16), and Is 6:4.
 Moreover, it has been noticed that the phrase ειδον φωνην "I saw the sound" appears in the LXX translation of Eze 3:13.
 The context of Eze 3:13 is a manifestation of the glory of the Lord, just as in Ex 20:18 and Rev 1:12.
 In light of the Old Testament passages it would appear that in Rev 1:12 the apostle turned in order to observe better the voice and to see where it was coming from.